LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

 There are three :dfn:`logical operators`.
 The first is the unary operator "not".
 This operator treats its single operand as a boolean value and produces the opposite of that value.
 The "not" operator turns a "true" into a "false" and a "false" into a "true".
-Though the operand can be of any type, this operator always produces a "true" or "false" value.
+Although the operand can be of any type, this operator always produces a "true" or "false" value.
 The "not" operator can take one of two forms: an exclamation mark (``!``) or the ``not`` keyword. ::